 16.07 Vacations may be split into units in accordance with an employee's shift cycle.
-Vacations shall not be taken in blocks less than one shift cycle, except where there is less than one shift cycle remaining in vacation entitlement.
+Vacations shall not be taken in blocks less than one shift cycle, except where there is less than one shift cycle remaining in vacation entitlement in accordance with Article 17 sub section 17.01 (f).